swkeever/skies.dev/src/content/gatsby-next-cra/index.md

 [GraphQL](https://www.gatsbyjs.org/docs/graphql/) to integrate Gatsby plugins and data-fetching.
-For example, if you are using the [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) plugin, you would need to go through the GraphQL data layer.
+For example, if you are using the [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) plugin, you would need to go through the GraphQL data layer to fetch `example.jpg`.

 ```javascript
 import { useStaticQuery, graphql } from 'gatsby';